Music of Myanmar: 2000s-present

 When the country's regulations on censorship were loosened in 2000, new pop groups emerged across Myanmar who were able to compose, record and perform original Burmese music.
 Many pop groups emerged throughout Myanmar such as Electronic Machine, Playboy, ELF Myanmar and the King.
 In August 2012, state censorship on music was officially abolished.
 The only government censorship that remains on music is video censorship.
 Everyone can, in essence, release whatever they want.
 This has led many on the newly re-grouped Myanmar Music Association to grapple with the idea of forming a rating system to deal with some 'rude words' in music that may not be appropriate for all ages.

 After decades underground, a small but enduring punk rock and heavy metal music scene has been increasingly visible in Burma.
 Modelling many 1970s and '80s classic Western punk bands and Modern Metal.
 Burmese punk band metal band shows a musical defiance that has not been seen before in Burma.
 In the German made 2012 documentary film "Yangon Calling" over a period of six weeks film-makers Alexander Dluzak and Carsten Piefke secretly filmed, as they documented the Burmese punks life, documenting everything from meeting friends and family, visiting rehearsals and filming secret concerts.

 Websites that have started up in recent years such as Myanmar Xbands have given attention to the Burmese punk scene along with other alternative Burmese music.
 The site has developed into a hub for artists to display their music to a Burmese and international audience for free download.
 Most of the Talented Bands Like Last Day of Beethoven, Darkest Tears from My Heart, Fever 109, We Are the Waste are well known by others because of this website.
-While other Burmese punk bands like pop punk band Side Affect, turned to raising funds on IndieGoGo, to release their first album.
+While other Burmese punk bands like pop punk band Side Effect, turned to raising funds on IndieGoGo, to release their first album.
 The band just managed to raise enough funds to release their album in May 2012, shortly before their efforts fell short to international sanctions.
 However, other popular Burmese punk bands such as No Uturn or Rebel Riot has turned to self-release, releasing their demos on popular download sites such as MySpace and Reverb Nation.